Configuring MegaSquirt-II™ (or MicroSquirt)

 Tuning Software

-You also need Windows 9X/ME/XP and a conventional serial port to communicate with MegaSquirt-II™ (or MicroSquirt).
+You also need Windows 9X/ME/XP and a conventional serial port to communicate with your MegaSquirt-II™ (or MicroSquirt®) controller.
 USB will may work, and many people have reported that they have been successful using a USB-serial adapter.
 Just about any computer that is capable of booting Windows 95 (or better) will be fast enough, but get the fastest laptop computer you think is reasonably priced.

-To tune all the parameters of MegaSquirt-II™ (or MicroSquirt®) so that your engine runs the best it can, you will need to do the following:
+To tune all the parameters of your MegaSquirt-II™ (or MicroSquirt®) controller so that your engine runs the best it can, you will need to do the following:

-1. First, install and learn to use MegaTune2.25 or higher,
+1. First, install and learn to use TunerStudioMS,

 2. Next, set the constants,